 An average salary (or wage) in Canada for construction jobs can vary.
 And, depending on your specific trade, experienced tradespeople can find high-paying jobs and build a great career in Canada.
 So, let’s look at some of the different trades in Canada and the average salary tradespeople can expect to earn in construction jobs.
 In Canada, most trades are paid an hourly rate versus a salary.

-With high retirement rates due to an aging working, there is a strong demand for workers with skilled trade experience.
-And for tradespeople, this is a good new story because there are great jobs with high earning potential right across Canada.
+With high retirement rates due to an ageing workforce, there is a strong demand for workers with skilled trade experience.
+And for tradespeople, this is a good news story because there are great jobs with high earning potential right across Canada.
 As well, Canada is searching for smart and skilled tradespeople from around the world to meet the expected labour shortage over the next decade.

 In Canada, there are over 50 skilled trades that contribute to the construction industry.
 And, the average salary in Canada for construction workers can vary based on factors such as:

 3. The job outlook for specific trades

 4. the provincial and regional labour market conditions

 So, to understand how much you can expect to earn, it’s important to consider all these factors.
 And, you can do more research to get a better understanding of the average salary in Canada for construction jobs.

 Register Now for Construction Career Updates